 If you see a Georgia State Patrol officer on the highway, that vehicle and that officer are part of the Georgia Department of Public Safety.
-Two decades ago, this agency also issued drivers’ licenses, and suspended or revoked licenses.
+This is not the GA DMV any longer.
+Two decades ago this agency also issued drivers’ licenses, and suspended or revoked licenses.

-GA DPS does NOT issue, suspend, or revoke driver’s licenses, or give driving tests, like they did a few decades ago.
-This is now a LAW ENFORCEMENT agency within the State of Georgia.
-In addition to the Georgia State Patrol officers, the State has a fleet of Motor Carrier Compliance Division vehicles that monitor tractor-trailer trucks (18-wheelers) and passenger buses that have the capacity to carry more than 15 occupants.
+The Georgia DPS is the agency that the Georgia State Patrol work under, as well as DOT enforcement units to oversee regulatory compliance of CMV (commercial motor vehicle) drivers and vehicles.
+In addition to the Georgia State Troopers, the State has a fleet of Motor Carrier Compliance Division vehicles.
+These employees monitor tractor-trailer trucks (18-wheelers) and passenger buses that have the capacity to carry more than 15 occupants.

 Call 43-year veteran DUI attorney Atlanta Bubba Head today and get honest and correct answers to all your questions.
 Tell our motor vehicle offense lawyers everything that happened and everything you remember about your DUI arrest.
 The sooner you call a criminal defense attorney with our top-rated Atlanta law firm, the better chance you will have to win your case.
 FREE lawyer consultation.